 My friend Steph and I are the kind of people who stroll through home decor stores and nonchalantly state, “Oh, I could totally make that”.
-We happened upon a variety of be-feathered and lushly pom-pom’d holiday decor items during an early fall peruse of one of our favourite shops and decided then and there that we wouldn’t pay $90 for a pom-pom wreath and would instead make it ourselves.
+We happened upon a variety of be-feathered and lushly pom-pom’d holiday decor items during an early fall peruse of one of our favourite shops and decided then and there that we wouldn’t pay $90 for a pom-pom wreath.
+Keep reading to find out how to make your own DIY Pom Pom Wreath.

 Well, the good news is that it isn’t a tough DIY to achieve!
 Making pom-poms is extremely labour intensive without a pom-pom maker but this wreath was also extremely satisfying to complete.
 If you’re still decorating your home for the holidays – or if adorably pom’d wreaths are a part of your usual decor (this would be so sweet in a baby’s room!), keep reading to see how we made it.